Banana Chocolate Chip Bundt Cake – a moist banana cake with chocolate chips throughout and a cream cheese frosting drizzled over the top!

 Sharing part of the next cake would be a good thing to do with the neighbors.

-I found this delicious Banana Cake Recipe in Dorie Greenspan’s cookbook, Martha Stewart.
+I found this delicious Banana Cake Recipe in Dorie Greenspan’s cookbook, Baking: From My Home To Yours, and the cream cheese glaze is from Martha Stewart.

 JOIN THE 365 DAYS OF BAKING AND MORE FACEBOOK GROUP TO RECEIVE ADVANCE NOTICE OF MY LIVE FB VIDEOS, SHARE RECIPES AND MORE!

 - 1 cup unsalted butter room temperature